tahowallet/taho-challenge/README.md

 Please fork this repo, and implement a simple single page app that

 - Let's the user connect to their wallet
-  - (optional) Verify if the used wallet is tally ho
+  - (optional) Verify if the used wallet is Taho
 - Implements sign in with ethereum for signing in
 - Signs an arbitrary text using the wallet and save it to local storage
   - Please choose which RPC method you want to use!